mthl/guix-artwork/website/drafts/childhurds-and-substitutes.md

 # What's next?

-In [an earlier post](https://guix.gnu.org/blog/2020/hello-hurd/) we tried to answer the question ``Why bother with the Hurd anyway?`` An obvious question because it is [all too easy to get discouraged](https://xkcd.com/1508), to downplay or underestimate the potential social impact of GNU and the Hurd.
+In [an earlier post](https://guix.gnu.org/blog/2020/hello-hurd/) we tried to answer the question “Why bother with the Hurd anyway?”
+An obvious question because it is [all too easy to get discouraged](https://xkcd.com/1508), to downplay or underestimate the potential social impact of GNU and the Hurd.